Integrative Biological and Behavioral Sciences

 Affective Science

-Research that promotes understanding or aims to address the manner that emotional and affective processes, including motivation, influence health risk, conditions, and disease progression among populations experiencing health disparities.
+Research that promotes understanding or aims to address the manner that emotional and affective processes, including motivation, influence health risk, conditions, and disease progression.

 Program Contact(s): Dr. Carlos Garrido, Dr. Arielle Gillman, Dr. Arundhati Gogineni, Dr. Olga Herren, Dr. Deborah Linares